-- Excludes attorneys, persons acting at the direction of attorneys, and participant-directed providers from the law governing criminal records checks and database reviews for persons applying for, or employed in, direct-care positions with community-based long-term care services providers under Department-administered programs. - Eliminates a consumer meeting certain conditions from the law's responsible party definition. - Also excludes ambulette drivers, attorneys, and persons acting at the direction of attorneys from the requirement that the Department take certain actions based on criminal records check and database review results.
+- Excludes ambulette drivers, attorneys, persons acting at the direction of attorneys, and certain participant-directed providers from the law governing criminal records checks and database reviews for persons applying for, or employed in, direct-care positions with community-based long-term care services providers under Department-administered programs. - Eliminates a consumer meeting certain conditions from the law's "responsible party" definition. - Excludes ambulette drivers, attorneys, and persons acting at the direction of attorneys from the requirement that the Department take certain actions based on criminal records check and database review results when issuing or awarding community-based long-term care services certificates, contracts, or grants to self-employed providers.